nomilous/ipso/README.md

 ---

 * There is a cli.
-* It is tailored fairly tightly to my size and shape of process.
+* It is currently tailored fairly tightly to my size and shape of process.

 **However**, there are options: